paulfitz/catsql/README.md

   --safe-null           Encode nulls in a reversible way.
   --save-bookmark SAVE_BOOKMARK
                         Save the current set of filters specified to a file.
-  --sql SQL             Add a SQL filter for rows to include.
-Examples: "total
+  --sql SQL             Add a raw SQL filter for rows to include.
+Example:
+                        "total < 1000", "created_at > now() - interval '1
-                        < 1000", "name = 'american_bison'".
-Tables that don't
-                        have the columns mentioned are omitted.
+                        day'".
+Tables that don't have the columns mentioned are omitted.
-  --table TABLE         Table to include (defaults to all tables) --terse               Hide any columns with predetermined values.
+  --table TABLE         Table to include (defaults to all tables).
+Can be a
+                        comma separated list of multiple tables.
+  --terse               Hide any columns with predetermined values.
   --value VALUE         Add a column=value filter.
 Example:
                           --value id=ID --value name=Jupiter